EleniNtz13/Newton-s-method/README.md

 ---

-#### 😉 Therefore, Newton’s method uses:
- 1) The Gradient to determine the optimization direction
- 2) The Hessian to understand curvature
- 3) The Hessian determinant to ensure invertibility and fast convergence

----

 ### 🖥️ What the Program Displays to the User

 During execution, the program provides detailed and structured output that allows the user to follow each stage of Newton’s Method.
 Specifically: